ianrastall/text-utils/books/ada/book-ada-05.md

 function "+" (Left, Right : Special_Float) return Special_Float is
 begin
    return (Precision => Left.Precision,
            Float'Image (Float (Left) + Float (Right)));
 end "+";
 ```

-This creates a new type that extends the functionality of `Float` while maintaining type safety.
+This creates a new type that extends the functionality of `Float` while
+maintaining type safety.

-#### Real-World Example: Financial System
+#### Real-World Example: Currency Derived Types

 In a financial transaction system: